Magnus984/automation-agents/README.md

 # Automation Agents

-Welcome to the project documentation.
-This README is designed to provide a comprehensive overview of the project, including its structure, key features, installation instructions, and more.

 ## Introduction

 This project is a consolidation of various automation utilities and services.
 It includes a range of functionalities such as data cleaning, currency conversion, and more, all accessible through a RESTful API.